 Farm-to-table restaurants?
 Yes.
 Home garden to plate?
 Still working on it.
-We recently joined Edible Garden LA‘s Lauri Kranz for a home gardening workshop at Jenni Kayne’s gorgeous Brentwood Country Mart location (a must-see shop!).
+We joined Edible Garden LA‘s Lauri Kranz for a home gardening workshop at Jenni Kayne’s gorgeous Brentwood Country Mart location during the summer a year or two back – Lauri’s advice is just what we need now!

-Lauri builds gorgeous gardens for homes and businesses looking to grow their own food in a beautiful way.
+Lauri builds gorgeous gardens for homes and businesses looking to grow their own food in a beautiful way (drool over a few of them here!).
 Here in the city – for the most part – that means raised bed and planters.
 Acquiring clean organic soil is key when it comes to growing plants you’ll actually be eating.
 Here are a few notes from Lauri on growing an edible garden at home…

 During our workshop, we talked about the importance of connecting with where our food comes from and the rewards of spending time in the garden.
 Gardening is a practice, like yoga or meditation and the rewards of gardening can both be seen and felt.